wombats-writing-code/xoces/README.md

 **Why use Xoces**
 We want to save people time by providing a neat but powerful, configurable visualization that works more or less out of the box.
 You could code it from scratch from d3, but we think you'll find the API pretty easy to use.
 Just include the widget in your code or HTML, specify your data, and you're good to go.

-If you want to try out the visualization, we have a few [examples here](http://mapping.mit.edu/projects/xoces-examples)
+See what the visualization looks like -- we have a [few examples here](http://mapping.mit.edu/projects/xoces-examples).

 ## Resources